GRACE JIMENEZ ’20

 I think, as time passes, your memory of your time in a certain place becomes more fond, and this has given me an opportunity to go back to the University and give back just a little of what it gave me.

+I’ve always wanted to teach at the collegiate level; I just struggled to find a subject I was passionate about.
 When I started working in the healthcare field and enrolled in the Master’s in Healthcare Administration program at the University of New Haven, something in me got excited.
 I knew after my first few courses that I wanted to pursue a doctorate.

 I want this, the Honorable Gordon J. Myatt Sr. Endowed Scholarship, to be an opportunity for African-American students to make a significant contribution in life.

+I absorbed the University and the University absorbed me.
 Remembering the University gives me the opportunity to pass on what it gave to me.

 I was brought up to give back.